JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

 ### Modularize your current application

 Refactor your application into independent modules that can work on their own.
-The [Dependency Injection design pattern](https://developer.android.com/training/dependency-injection) is very useful to create such architecture.
+The [Dependency Injection design pattern](https://developer.android.com/training/dependency-injection) is very useful to create such an architecture.

 A module should:
 *   Be a simple interface describing its inputs and outputs.
-*   Be in charge of a simple describable responsibility, such as database access, file management, network API or credentials management.
+*   Be in charge of a simple describable responsibility, such as database access, file management, a network API, or credentials management.

-A good way to check if a module is ready for sharing is to answer two questions:
+To check if a module is ready for sharing, answer these two questions:
 *   Can it be tested with mock dependencies?
 *   Can it be mocked?

-If both answers are _yes_, then you can share the module!
+If you can answer _yes_ to both, then you can share the module.

 ### Identify modules to share

 You can share business modules that have some platform-specific code.
-However, don't share a module that mainly contains platform-specific code – it is easier to maintain specific versions of the module for Android and iOS.
+However, don't share a module that mainly contains platform-specific code, because it would be easier to maintain two specific versions of the module, one for Android and one for iOS.

-For example, a module that reads or writes from the device storage contains much platform code like APIs to access files.
+For example, a module that reads or writes from the device storage contains a lot of platform code like APIs to access files.
-So it's easier if each platform project maintains its own version of the module by implementing the same interface.
+So it is better if each platform project maintains its own version of the module by implementing the same interface.

-On the other hand, a module that manages credentials may contain some platform-specific code (for example, for encryption) but it mostly provides the logic that is common for both platforms.
+On the other hand, a module that manages credentials may contain some platform-specific code (such as for encryption), but it mostly provides the logic that is common for both platforms.
 That's why it's a perfect candidate for sharing.

-You can also choose to share the UI behavior using the [Model View Presenter (_MVP_)](#mvp-for-legacy-ui-frameworks) or its evolution [Model View Intent (_MVI_)](#mvi-for-declarative-ui-frameworks) pattern.
+You can also choose to share the UI behavior using the [Model-View-Presenter (_MVP_)](#mvp-for-legacy-ui-frameworks) or the [Model-View-Intent (_MVI_)](#mvi-for-declarative-ui-frameworks) pattern.
 These patterns:

 *   Make a clear distinction between the UI and presentation layers.
 *   Are completely decoupled from the UI platform.
-*   Are easily testable without an UI environment.
+*   Are easily testable without a UI environment.

 #### MVP for legacy UI frameworks {initial-collapse-state="collapsed"}

-_Model View Presenter_ (_MVP_) forces you to create an API for both the Presenter that receives inputs and the View that displays outputs, allowing you to test each independently.
+_Model-View-Presenter_ (_MVP_) forces you to create an API for both the Presenter that receives inputs and the View that displays outputs, allowing you to test each independently.

 Here is an example of a simple MVP presenter: